OpenHPS/openhps-core/README.md

 This repository contains the core component for OpenHPS (Open Source Hybrid Positioning System).
 It includes concepts for creating the model, nodes and data object definitions.
 The core component acts as the main repository for OpenHPS.
 However, additional modules expand OpenHPS with additional data storage techniques, positioning algorithms and enable the interoperability of the data produced by systems created with OpenHPS.

 OpenHPS is a data processing positioning framework.
 It is designed to support many different use cases ranging from simple positioning such as detecting the position of a pawn on a chessboard using RFID, to indoor positioning methods using multiple cameras.
+Already have a hybrid mobile application that you wish to expand with a positioning system?
+No problem, OpenHPS integrates well into any hybrid mobile applications!

 ## Features
-- 2D, 3D and Geographical positioning.
+- 🌍 **2D, 3D and Geographical positioning.**
-- Relative positioning.
+- 📍 **Relative positioning.**
-- Basic positioning algorithms (e.g. trilateration, triangulation, fingerprinting, dead reckoning...)
+- 🧮 **Basic positioning algorithms** (e.g. trilateration, triangulation, fingerprinting, dead reckoning...)
-- Advanced positioning algorithms (e.g. computer vision through @openhps/opencv)
+- 🤖 **Advanced positioning algorithms** (e.g. computer vision through @openhps/opencv)
-- Extremely extensible.
+- 🔧 **Extremely extensible.**
-- Open source.
+- 🛠️ **Open source.**

 ## Add-ons
 ### Positioning Algorithms